Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 * Deploy the entire configuration from the master to satellites and cascading remote clients? ("top down")
 * Use local client configuration instead and report the inventory to satellites and cascading to the master? ("bottom up")
-* Combine that with command execution brdiges on remote clients and also satellites
+* Combine that with command execution bridges on remote clients and also satellites

+In case you want to use [CSR Auto-Signing](11-icinga2-client.md#csr-autosigning-requirements) in a three level cluster you'll need to ensure that the clients can connect to the master node once.
+The setup wizard can still be configured to connect to the satellite node following the example below.

+    # icinga2 node wizard
+    ...
+    Please specify the master endpoint(s) this node should connect to:
+    Master Common Name (CN from your master setup): icinga2-satellite1.localdomain Please fill out the master connection information:
+    Master endpoint host (optional, your master's IP address or FQDN): icinga2-satellite1.localdomain ...
+    Please specify the master connection for CSR auto-signing (defaults to master endpoint host):
+    Host [icinga2-satellite1.localdomain]: icinga2-master1.localdomain

+Alternatively you can copy the CA director from your master in `/var/lib/icinga2/ca` to your satellites and connect to them using the client setup wizards.

 ### <a id="cluster-scenarios-security"></a> Security in Cluster Scenarios